 Birth, death, marriage or civil partnership certificates

-- Long certificate (full certificate) shows exactly what is recorded on the register page.
+- long (or full) certificate - shows exactly what is recorded on the register page.

 Who can apply?

-Birth, death, marriage or civil partnership certificates are public documents, as such anyone can apply for a copy without restriction.
+Birth, death, marriage or civil partnership certificates are public documents.
+Anyone can apply for a copy without restriction.

 Apply for a copy certificate